Oneflow-Inc/oneflow-documentation/en/docs/basics/02_tensor.md

 ```

-### Created by an operator
+### By an operator

-There are also many operators available in OneFlow that you can use to create tensors.
-For example, [ones](https://oneflow.readthedocs.io/en/master/oneflow.html?highlight=oneflow.ones#oneflow.ones), [zeros](https://oneflow.readthedocs.io/en/master/oneflow.html?highlight=oneflow.zeros#oneflow.zeros) and [eye](https://oneflow.readthedocs.io/en/master/oneflow.html?highlight=oneflow.eye#oneflow.eye) create all 1’s tensor, all 0’s tensor, and the unit tensor, respectively.
+There are also many operators available in OneFlow that can be used to create tensors.
+For example, [ones](https://oneflow.readthedocs.io/en/master/oneflow.html?highlight=oneflow.ones#oneflow.ones), [zeros](https://oneflow.readthedocs.io/en/master/oneflow.html?highlight=oneflow.zeros#oneflow.zeros) and [eye](https://oneflow.readthedocs.io/en/master/oneflow.html?highlight=oneflow.eye#oneflow.eye), which create the all-ones tensor, zero tensor, and identity tensor, respectively.

 ```python